Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 It is recommended to use a 75-ohm coaxial cable to transmit digital transmissions because this will help avoid errors in the signal.

-However, it’s best not to use one of these unless you have no choice, so a proper 75-ohm coaxial cable is best in this situation.
+However, it’s best only to use one of these if you have no choice, so a proper 75-ohm digital cable is recommended.

 What can you do if your digital coaxial audio cable is too short?

-For example, you may be relocating your equipment, and the cable you used is now too short.
+For example, you may be relocating your equipment, and the cable you were using needs to be longer.

 All you need is to buy a female-to-female RCA adapter, which is also known as a coupler: